Mapsui/Mapsui/docfx/documentation/resolution.md

 It happens to be so that the units in EPSG:3875 are equal to meters at the equator, so at the equator the resolution can be interpreted as meters / pixel, but note that other coordinate systems can have completely different unit sizes.

 ### The resolution of the Mapsui viewport
 The Viewport is an important class in Mapsui.
 It has a Resolution field.
 Its value can be directly derived from the coordinate extent and the size in pixels.
-So Viewport.Resolution should will always be equal to:
+So Viewport.Resolution will always be equal to:
 ```csharp
 var resolution = viewport.Extent.Width / viewport.Width;
 ```